Love your wives even as Christ loved the church…

 As husbands, our responsibility is to love our wives.
 Love is the foundation upon which all the other necessities that make up a strong marriage are built.
 If you feel that something is lacking in your relationship with your spouse, take a look in the mirror and ask yourself if you’re actually loving your wife the way she desires to be loved.
 One place to start is by making her feel good.
 Take a lesson from your dog.
 No matter what kind of day it’s been, go absolutely crazy with excitement when your wife arrives home.
 Make her the celebrity of your life and become star stuck with her.
 If you arrive home before she does, take her coat and her shoes when she gets home.
 If she likes tea or coffee, make sure it’s piping hot and there for her when she’s ready for it.
 Give her a pleasant and peaceful environment to come home to.
 Dedicate yourself to helping her unwind from her busy day by listening to her and allowing her to unload her days “emotional baggage” while massaging her feet.

 If your wife is normally home before you arrive, take the time on the way home to pray and get into the right mindset.
 Deal with your emotional baggage before you get home so that you can dedicate yourself to her.
 Go through the mental checklist of: what am I feeling, why am I feeling what I’m feeling, whose fault is it that I’m feeling what I’m feeling, do I want to change what I’m feeling and if so, how do I change the way I’m feeling.
-If you’re under pressure and stress, allow your wife to be a part of the stress reliever.
+If you’re under pressure and stress, allow your wife to be a part of your stress relieving process.
 See her as a partner and a part of the solution, not a part of the problem.

 Make the decision to love